-Jack Scott (b.
-January 24, 1936) is a highly acclaimed and versatile Canadian-born singer, songwriter, and guitarist who became famous during the late 1950s and early 1960s.
+Jack Scott (January 24, 1936 - December 12, 2019) was a highly acclaimed and versatile Canadian-born singer, songwriter, and guitarist who became famous during the late 1950s and early 1960s.
 He first made his mark in rockabilly and early rock and roll, and over his long career, he has also covered country, gospel, and pop/rock.
 He has two distinctive performance styles depending on the song: one as a swaggering, tough guy rocker, and the other as a country crooner.

 Born Giovanni Domenico Scafone, Jr. in Windsor, Ontario, Canada, he moved with his family in 1946 to Hazel Park, Michigan, a suburb of Detroit.
 He learned to play the guitar as a child and began to pursue a music career in his teens, changing his name to Jack Scott.
 At 18, he formed a band known as The Southern Drifters, and in 1957, he landed his first recording contract with ABC-Paramount, later moving to Carlton.
 His career got off to a running start the following year when he scored the first in what would be a long string of top hits through 1961.
 Over a 41-month period beginning in June 1958, Scott scored an impressive 19 hits on the Billboard Hot 100, making him one of the top recording artists at that time.